 An amended return is when you submit a new tax return to replace your original tax return.
 There is a special amended tax return form to use (Form 1040X).
 If you submit a new 1040 without the amended return form, the IRS will usually reject it since you already filed.

 You file an amended return if you made an error or need to make changes to a Form 1040, Form 1040-SR, or Form 1040-NR that you already filed.
 There are several circumstances when you may need to file an amended return.

 - You noticed a mistake right after you filed.
 You shouldn’t just send a second return, and if you e-filed, the IRS won’t accept a second return.

 - You learned a filed form you received from a third party was incorrect.

 - You forgot to include income or learned that income you didn’t report was taxable.

 - You forgot to include or learned about deductions or tax credits you didn’t take.

-- You received a notice or letter from the IRS, don’t agree with their calculation of what you owe, but no longer believe your original return is completely accurate.
+- You received a notice or letter from the IRS informing you have a tax liability, disagree with their calculation of what you owe, but no longer believe your original return is completely accurate.

 - You included income or deductions in the wrong year.

 - You need to add deductions or credits that carry back to prior years or carry forward to future years.

 - The IRS sent you a letter, such as Letter 96C, directly telling you to amend your return.